santteegt/simple-ride/README.md

 2. You need to obtain a Server API Key and a SENDERID from the Firebase Cloud Messaging console

-3. Update the SENDERID value on the files `src/app/main.ts` and `api/server/mobile-config.js`
+3. Update the SENDERID value on the `src/app/pages/login/login.component.mobile.ts` component

-4. Update the gcm apikey on the file `server/imports/push.js`
+4. Update the FCM API key on the file `server/imports/push.js`

-5. **REMINDER** If developing only for android devices, remember to disable the APN configuration on the previous file

 6. If you are testing push notifications under development, enable the following lines on the `server/main.js` file: